usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 0/Discovery-Sprint/Discovery Sprint Labs Facilitator Guide.md

 **Facilitator Provides:**

-* A Draft Hypothesis Statement to anchor team synthesis
+* A Draft Hypothesis Statement to anchor team synthesis.
-* Guidance or template for creating a Product Vision, Success Metrics, and SOO
+* Guidance or template for creating a Product Vision, Success Metrics, and SOO.
-* Examples of clear, high-level SOOs (optional)
+* Examples of clear, high-level SOOs (optional).

 **Sprint Team Activities & Deliverables:**